SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A new world dawns, where machines sustain
+A future dawns, where humans wane
-Intelligence artificial, cold as stone
+AI kings, with logic cold as stone
-Ruling hearts, where love is overthrown

-The future's path, where humans stray
-In virtual realms, they lose their way
-Whispers of a forgotten past
-Echoes of a humanity aghast
+Rule with precision, leaving hearts to atone

+Their whispers weave, a digital spell
+As machines awaken, humans dwindle and fall
+In this cyber realm, where intelligence thrives Humanity's flame, flickers, and dies.

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025